Balajivemula21/Hostel-Management-System/README.md

 - **JDBC connector:** To establish a connection between the Java application and the MySQL database, JDBC (Java Database Connectivity) connector is used.
 It enables seamless interaction between the front-end application and the back-end database.

-- **Developed using NetBeans:** The code for the Hostel Management System is developed and executed using NetBeans, an integrated development environment (IDE) for Java applications.
-NetBeans provides a convenient environment for coding, debugging, and testing the project.

 ---

 ## Introduction